DFE-Digital/support-for-early-career-teachers-static/content/ambition-institute/year-1-subject/summer-week-1-mentor-materials.md

 Typical school policies include, but are not limited to:

 - Their responsibilities planning.
-- The schoolâ€™s behaviour policy.
+- The school's behaviour policy.
 - The safeguarding procedures.
 - How your school assesses pupils.
 - Your marking requirements.